 Today, when businesses approach pay equity, they also need to focus on race: Are people of color getting equal pay for equal work in your organization?

 It’s going to take real commitment from leaders to create systemic change and drive towards workplace fairness.
-Here are some key takeaways from the report to help you get started.
+Here are some key takeaways from the white paper to help you get started.

 Analyze pay equity based on gender and race

 When you run a pay equity analysis, don’t just consider gender.
 Commit to finding and fixing any pockets of pay disparities based on race and ethnicity too.

 Even if your initial goal is to remediate pay based on gender, we recommend analyzing race and ethnicity at the same time to give you a realistic sense of where you stand.
 This will ensure you catch important insight, like the intersectionality of race and gender, which results in greater pay disparities — Black women and Hispanic women have the lowest weekly earnings.

 When we run a pay equity analysis for companies, we analyze gender, race, ethnicity, and add any other comparison you have in your HRIS data.
 Once we compare groups of employees doing substantially similar work, we control for neutral job-related factors, like years of experience, education, and location to explain differences in pay, and then use statistical analysis to find racial pay gaps that remain.